Rohityadav9575/CapX/README.md

 To run the app directly on your mobile device:

 1. **Download the APK File**:
-   - Download the APK file from the link provided in PDF send to Unstop CapX submit form .
+   - Download the APK file from the link provided in PDF send to Unstop CapX submit form OR Directly download app debug.apk file from this repo .

 2. **Install the APK**:
    - Open the downloaded APK file on your device.